JosephSun/cliffordfajardo.github.io/_posts/2015-09-27-what-is-a-javascript-library.markdown

 ---
-title:  "What is a JavaScript Library?"
+title:  "JavaScript Libraries Explained"
 date:   2015-09-27 10:18:00
-description: Exploring what libraries are by example
+description:
 ---

 So you've heard of javaScript libraries such as Underscore, Lodash, and jQuery.